High tech heads-up display for your goggles

 Sony SmartEyeglass uses a holographic waveguide, with a high resolution display giving an incredibly high definition.
 It's very bright and translucent so it doesn’t block your view.

-In 2016 Roger Gray joined the SwimAR team and in 2017 they finally had a hydrodynamic sealed case that swimmers could use with their own goggles, to get that realtime data feed-back they've been looking for all these years.
+In 2016 Roger Gray and Clare Hester joined the team and in 2017 we finally had a hydrodynamic sealed case that swimmers could use with their own goggles, to get that realtime data feed-back they've been looking for all these years.

-Finally, in 2016, after years of tinkering with ideas and a few Factory Friday brainstorms, we discovered a technology that made it possible for us to bring a swimmer live data, directly into their line of sight.
+After years of tinkering with ideas and a few Factory Friday brainstorms, discovering the Sony technology made it possible for us to bring a swimmer live data, directly into their line of sight.

-We looked into various AR (augmented reality) technology, but until Sony developed it's SmartEyeglass, nothing came close to what we needed.
+We had looked into a number of other AR (augmented reality) technologies, but until Sony developed it's SmartEyeglass, nothing came close to what we needed.